 The Two Popes succeeds because it treats both men as genuine believers wrestling honestly with God.
-Benedict (Ratzinger) is shown as a man of profound theological intellect whose institutional instincts failed him during the abuse crisis.
+Benedict is shown as a man of profound theological intellect whose institutional instincts failed him during the clergy abuse crisis.
 Bergoglio is shown as a man haunted by his compromises during Argentina's Dirty War.
 Neither is a saint in the hagiographic sense — both are flawed men trying to follow God faithfully.

 Rate any movie, show, song, or channel for spiritual alignment.